 - How do you use our product?
 Tell me about your experiences with our company.

-- What is your favorite thing about the product/company?
+- What’s your favorite thing about our product/company?

-- What are the top 2 most frustrating things about the product?
+- What are the top two most frustrating things about the product?

 - How long have you been using the product/company, and how often do you use us?